 Step inside Quo Vadis and you arrive in a haven away from the hustle and bustle of London life.
 From the moment you enter the hallway festooned with flowers to when you hit Dean Street after your meal, sated and happy, Quo Vadis will endeavour to fill your cup and pass delicious morsels by your lips.
 The dining room is utterly enchanting with its stained glass windows, crisp white tablecloths glittering with silverware and delightful illustrations adorning the walls, not to mention more floral arrangements artfully placed around the room.
 The charmingly illustrated daily changing menu comprises thoughtful, unfussy and affordable British dishes, all made with seasonal ingredients from Jeremy Lee’s enviable list of suppliers.

-Receiving one Michelin star in 2012, Trishna is a perfect restaurant for those with a refined taste.
-Located in the heart of London’s Marylebone Village, Trishna delivers a contemporary taste of Indian coastal cuisine, and an extensive wine list that focuses on emerging regions and fine wines from niche producers and boutique wineries from all over the world.
+Receiving one Michelin star in 2012, Trinsha is a perfect restaurant for those with a refined taste.
+Located in the heart of London’s Marylebone Village, Trinsha delivers a contemporary taste of Indian coastal cuisine, and an extensive wine list that focuses on emerging regions and fine wines from niche producers and boutique wineries from all over the world.

 Jacob Kenedy and Victor Hugo opened Bocca di Lupo in 2008.
 The restaurant has since received various awards and accolades for its stripped-down, honest Italian cuisine.
 Bocca di Lupo specialises in the obscure and the delicious highlights of food and wine from all across Italy’s twenty regions.
 Located in the heart of Soho, the restaurant’s vibrant atmosphere, combined with its award winning well-judged menu has resulted in Kenedy’s wide media acclaim to date and the restaurant’s massive popularity.